Poisson-Dirichlet scaling limits of Kemp's supertrees: Scaling limits of Kemp's -dimensional binary trees

 Let $X_1 > X_2 > \ldots>0$ denote the ordered points of $\Upsilon_{\alpha, \beta} \eqdist \mathrm{PD}(\alpha, -\alpha \beta)$, with $\alpha = 1/2^{d-1}$ and $\beta= 1/2$.
 Let $K_{(1)} \ge K_{(2)} \ge \dots$ denote the numbers of vertices in the largest tree-components $T_{(1)}, T_{(2)}, \ldots$ attached to the first level of $\mF_{d,n}$.
 By Equation~\eqref{eq:upsilon} we know that

-Jointly for all $i \ge 1$ we know by induction hypothesis that $T_{(i)}$ equipped with the uniform measure on its vertex set is distributed like $F_{d-1, K_{(i)}}$ and hence admits a independent sample $\tau_i$ of the law $L$ as Gromov--Hausdorff--Prokhorov scaling limit $\tau_i$ after rescaling distances by $2^{-3/2} K_{(i)}^{-1/2}$.
-Thus, the limit after rescaling by $2^{-3/2} n^{-1/2}$ instead is distributed like $\tau$ with distances multiplied by the independent random variable $\sqrt{Z}$.
-Since this convergence holds jointly for all $i \ge 1$ and since the first level of $\mF_{d,n}$ contracts to a single point with no mass, it follows that
+Jointly for all $i \ge 1$ we know by induction hypothesis that $T_{(i)}$ equipped with the uniform measure on its vertex set is distributed like $F_{d-1, K_{(i)}}$ and hence admits an independent sample $\tau_i$ of the law $L$ as Gromov--Hausdorff--Prokhorov scaling limit $\tau_i$ after rescaling distances by $2^{-3/2} K_{(i)}^{-1/2}$.
+Thus, the limit after rescaling by $2^{-3/2} n^{-1/2}$ instead is distributed like $\tau$ with distances multiplied by the independent random variable $\sqrt{X_i}$.
+This convergence holds jointly for all $i \ge 1$ and the first level of $\mF_{d,n}$ contracts to a single point with no mass.
+Thus, in order to deduce that